 Photographers continue to snap up digital SLR cameras as they like the flexibility of the interchangeable lenses, together with a relatively compact size and digital features.
 Growth in sales is particularly notable in emerging markets such as Eastern Europe, China and India.

 The news that the value of UK sales has increased will be welcomed by the industry, which is facing a fierce pricing battle, with margins shrinking as a result.

-There has never been a better time to invest in a Digital SLR camera and a photography DVD course to help get the best from it.
+There has never been a better time to invest in a Digital SLR camera and our Ultimate Beginners Course to help get the best from it.